Chart Color Schemes

 Infrastructure

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified 27 projects likely impacting the region.
-Key initiatives include Airds-Bradbury Renewal Project, Gordon-Fetterplace Aquatic Centre Upgrades, Bradbury Multipurpose Courts, and Raith Bradbury Development.
-The following list details those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 27 projects that could affect the region.
+Notable ones are Airds-Bradbury Renewal Project, Gordon Fetterplace Aquatic Centre Upgrades, Raith Bradbury Development, and Kerridge Release Area (Ambarvale South).
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.